Pavankumarmanagoli/Fashion-recommender-system/README.md

 # Fashion Recommender System

 ## Project Overview
-The Fashion Recommender System is a machine learning application that suggests visually similar fashion products.
-It uses a pre-trained ResNet50 model to extract feature embeddings from product images and recommends related items using nearest-neighbor search.
-This approach can be used to enhance shopping experiences by surfacing alternatives or complementary products.
+The Fashion Recommender System is a content‑based recommendation engine that helps shoppers discover apparel similar to a reference item.
+It converts each product image into a 2,048‑dimensional embedding using a pre‑trained ResNet50 convolutional neural network.
+These embeddings are indexed with a k‑nearest neighbors model so that, given a query image, the system returns the most visually similar products.
+E‑commerce platforms can integrate this approach to show alternatives when an item is out of stock or to surface complementary styles that match a customer's preferences.

+The repository contains two main components:
+1. **`app.py`** – processes the dataset to generate and store feature embeddings (`embeddings.pkl`) along with image filenames (`filenames.pkl`).
+2. **`main.py`** – a Streamlit web interface that loads the stored embeddings, accepts an image upload, and displays the top matches.

 ## Dataset
 The project uses the [Fashion Product Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) from Kaggle.
+It contains more than 44,000 catalog photos spanning 143 categories and includes metadata such as gender, sub‑category, and base color.
+This project only requires the images, but the metadata can be incorporated for filtering or advanced experiments.

 1. Download the dataset from Kaggle (requires a Kaggle account).
-2. Unzip the images and place them in the `images/` directory at the root of this repository.
+2. Unzip the images and place them in an `images/` directory at the root of this repository.
-3. Make sure the directory structure resembles `images/0001.png`, `images/0002.png`, etc.
+3. The directory should contain files like `images/0001.jpg`, `images/0002.jpg`, etc.

 ## Features
-- Extracts deep feature embeddings from fashion images using ResNet50.
-- Finds similar items with a k-nearest neighbors search.
+- Content‑based product recommendations driven by deep CNN features.
+- Script to preprocess the dataset and persist embeddings for fast lookups.
+- K‑nearest neighbors search to retrieve visually similar items.
-- Interactive Streamlit web app for uploading an image and viewing recommendations.
+- Streamlit web app for uploading an image and viewing recommendations in the browser.
-- Utility script to generate image embeddings for the dataset.
+- Modular design—swap in a different backbone or similarity metric with minimal changes.

 ## Installation
 ```bash